Ultraverse: A System-Centric Framework for Efficient What-If Analysis for Database-Intensive Web Applications: Retroactive Database System

-An empty table's initial hash value is 0.
-Once the database system executes a requested query and records the target table's rows to be added/deleted to the query log, \ultraverse's query analyzer reads this log and computes the hash value of each of these added/deleted rows by a collision-resistant hash function (e.g., SHA-256), and then either adds (for insertion) or subtracts (for deletion) the hash value from the target table's current hash value in modulo $\mathit{p}$ (size of the collision-resistant hash function's output range, $2^{256}$ for SHA-256).
-For each query, the table hash computation time is constant with respect to the target table's size, and linear in the number of rows to be inserted/deleted.
-Given that the collision-resistant hash function's output is uniformly distributed in $[0, p - 1]$, Hash-jumper's collision rate of table hashes, regardless of the number of rows in tables, is upper-bounded by $\frac{1}{p}$ ($2^{-256}$ for SHA-256, which is negligibly smaller than the CPU bit error rate).
-See \autoref{appendix:hashing}\footref{footnote:appendix} for the proof and discussion on false positives \& negatives.
-Nevertheless, \ultraverse offers the option of literal table comparison upon detecting hash hits. \looseness=-1
+The efficiency of the hash function is crucial in this scenario.
+To support large databases, an ideal hash function's computation time should not be influenced by the size of the table.
+To meet this requirement, \ultraverse designs an efficient table hash algorithm.
+The initial hash value of an empty table is set to 0.
+When a query is executed and the rows to be added or deleted are recorded, the query analyzer computes the hash value for each of these rows using a collision-resistant hash function (e.g., SHA-256).
+This hash value is then either added (for insertion) or subtracted (for deletion) from the target table's current hash value modulo p (i.e., the size of the collision-resistant hash function's output range).
+The time to compute the table hash for each query is constant with respect to the target table's size and is linear with the number of rows to be inserted or deleted. \looseness=-1